rbawah/temp_notes/wsl_setup.md

 Microsoft recommends WSL 2 unless you have a very specific reason to stick with WSL 1 (like instant access to Windows file performance), please go with WSL2.

+### Prerequisites

+- Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11
+- Administrator privileges

 ### The full WSL2 setup so you get the latest, faster version of the Windows Subsystem for Linux.